- Code SPAN2102

-- Engage in respectful discussions about cultural differences, involving the exchange of information, opinions and experiences.
+- engage in respectful discussions about cultural differences, involving the exchange of information, opinions and experiences; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from: a) 36 hours of contact over 12 weeks: 12 hours of lectures and 24 hours of tutorials; b) 94 hours of independent student research, reading and writing.

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.